maxtaco/maxtaco.github.com/_posts/2014-01-04-how-to-store-your-bitcoins.md

 A crypto break would allow an adversary to compute `keypair` from a candidate `passphrase` and `salt` more efficiently than running `scrypt` and `PBKDF2` in the forward-direction.
 In other words, it would make his brute-force  attack more efficient.
-So the remaining question to consider is how feasible a brute- force attack is.
+So the question to consider is how feasible a brute- force attack is.
 The attack works as follows:

 1. Generate a huge dictionary of possible passphrases, pulled from literature, popular password databases, movie lines, song lyrics, etc.
 1. For each phrase in the corpus, generate a brain wallet key pair.
 1. Watch the block chain for transfers sent to public addresses in the precomputed database.
-1. On a hit, use the corresponding private key to transfer the coin to a safe address.
+1. On a hit, use the corresponding private key to transfer the coin.

 The first observation about a brute-force attack on WarpWallet is that it has to be tailored to a particular e-mail address.
 So a traditional "Rainbow Table" won't fly here.
 In the end,